Guy-Incognito/nginx-openshift/README.md

 # nginx for OpenShift

-Nginx Image to be used in OpenShit based on CentOS.
+Nginx Image to be used in OpenShift based on CentOS.

 based on tchughesiv/openshift-nginx